 It’s not hard to tell when your home’s air conditioning system needs repair.
 Some of these signs are obvious, while others are more subtle.
-Knowing the warning signs will tell you when to seek professional service before a problem gets out of hand.
+Knowing the warning signs will tell you when to seek help before an AC problem gets out of hand.

 At some point, you may find that your air conditioning system simply isn’t doing its job.
 Even at full blast, the air coming from your vents just isn’t as cold as it used to be – or isn’t cold at all.
 That can be caused by a bad compressor or motor.
 When that time comes, even a repair might not fix things, and you might need to replace the unit.